Zeroth-Order Policy Gradient for Reinforcement Learning from Human Feedback without Reward Inference: Theoretical Analysis: Rate of Convergence

 where the last step uses~\eqref{eq:zoapprox} and the fact that the gradient is unbiased.
 Let us choose a small learning rate $\alpha = \Theta(1/d)$ and take an expectation with a telescoping sum to obtain:

 A little manipulation will lead to the following bound, which can be made small when $\mu \approx \sqrt{1/dT}$.

 \textbf{Amplified Gradient Biases for ZPG:} If we directly apply the steps above to ZPG, we immediately run into the issue that our gradient estimator $\hat{\vg}_t$ in expectation is biased even compared to smoothing function gradient due to preference estimation.
-Moreover, the gradient variance on the second order term will also be larger since we used trajectory reward to estimate the value function.
-Through concentration inequalities, we will be able to obtain a bound on the error of using preference to estimate the value function difference as:
+Moreover, the second-order gradient variance will be larger since we used trajectory reward to estimate the value function.
+From concentration, we will obtain an error bound of using preference to estimate the value function difference as:

 where $\tilde{\gO}$ hides logarithmic terms.
 This bias term will be amplified by $d/\mu$ and then added to the gradient estimation bias in the first-order drift term if plugged into the analysis:

 Using the same perturbation distance as before, the additional bias will lead to an $\tilde{\gO}(\sqrt{T/M})$ term in the final bound, which is small only when $M$ is much larger than $T$ and is much looser compared with ours.
 For example, letting $M=T^2,$ the above bound is $\tilde{\gO}(1/\sqrt{T})$ while ours is $\tilde{\gO}(1/T).$